Cheetah: Reproduction and life cycle

+Competition

+Although cheetahs and spotted hyenas favor different prey, the latter will nevertheless steal cheetah kills with no difficulty, with George Schaller observing that cheetahs in the Serengeti lost 4% of their kills to them.
+Cheetahs, particularly females with cubs, may attempt to protect their kills from hyenas by making threatening vocalizations and lunges, but may retreat if the larger carnivores persist, though exceptions have occurred.

+In Iran, cheetahs compete with leopards for chinkara, bezoar ibex and urial.
+One study undertaken in the Bafq Protected Area found that cheetahs avoided leopards by occupying lower elevations, though one cheetah was nevertheless killed by a leopard during the study.
+Cheetah mothers have however been observed to drive off leopards threatening their cubs.
+In north-central Namibia, cheetahs and leopards sometimes visit the same scent marking sites, though they avoid interacting with each other by marking at different times, with cheetahs visiting such sites at night, while leopards do so in daylight.

 Threats

 The cheetah is threatened by several factors, like habitat loss and fragmentation of populations.
 Habitat loss is caused mainly by the introduction of commercial land use, such as agriculture and industry.
-It is further aggravated by ecological degradation, like bush encroachment, which is common in southern Africa.
+It is further aggravated by ecological degradation, like woody plant encroachment, which is common in southern Africa.
 Moreover, the species apparently requires a sizeable area to live in as indicated by its low population densities.
 Shortage of prey and conflict with other species such as humans and large carnivores are other major threats.
 The cheetah appears to be less capable of coexisting with humans than the leopard.
 With 76% of its range consisting of unprotected land, the cheetah is often targeted by farmers and pastoralists who attempt to protect their livestock, especially in Namibia.
 Illegal wildlife trade and trafficking is another problem in some places (like Ethiopia).
 Some tribes, like the Maasai people in Tanzania, have been reported to use cheetah skins in ceremonies.
-Roadkill is another threat, especially in areas where roads have been constructed near natural habitat or protected areas.
-Cases of roadkill involving cheetahs have been reported from Kalmand, Touran National Park, and Bafq in Iran.
+Roadkill is a threat in areas where roads have been constructed in natural habitats or through protected areas; roadkilled cheetahs were found in Kalmand, Touran National Park and Bafq in Iran.
 The reduced genetic variability makes cheetahs more vulnerable to diseases; however, the threat posed by infectious diseases may be minor, given the low population densities and hence a reduced chance of infection.

 Conservation

-The cheetah has been classified as Vulnerable by the IUCN; it is listed under Appendix I of the CMS and Appendix I of CITES.
+The cheetah has been classified as Vulnerable on the IUCNRed List; it is listed under Appendix I of the Convention on the Conservation of Migratory Species of Wild Animals and Appendix I of the Convention on International Trade in Endangered Species.
 The Endangered Species Act enlists the cheetah as Endangered.